microsoft/debug-adapter-protocol/specification.md

 ### <a name="Types_SteppingGranularity" class="anchor"></a>SteppingGranularity

 The granularity of one 'step' in the stepping requests 'next', 'stepIn', 'stepOut', and 'stepBack'.
+Values:
+- 'statement': The step should allow the program to run until the current statement has finished executing.
+The meaning of a statement is determined by the adapter and it may be considered equivalent to a line.
+For example 'for(int i = 0; i < 10; i++) could be considered to have 3 statements 'int i = 0', 'i < 10', and 'i++'.
+- 'line': The step should allow the program to run until the current source line has executed.
+- 'instruction': The step should allow one instruction to execute (e.g. one x86 instruction). etc.

 ```typescript
 type SteppingGranularity = 'statement' | 'line' | 'instruction';